BobJr23/image-ascii/README.md

-Clone the project and then run
+Clone the project, install numpy and opencv-python, and then run

 ```python ascii.py``` to generate an image based on a png file (in the files, its tree.png right now)